What Is a Puppy Mill?

 Puppy mills have been inhumanely breeding and selling dogs for decades.
 Although the federal government regulates most breeders who sell puppies online and to pet stores, the minimal standards imposed on breeders don’t promote responsible breeding or ensure healthy puppies.
 For example, it’s legal for licensed breeders to own 1,000 or more dogs, keep them in very small cages for their entire lives and breed them as often as possible.

 The standards set by the government aren’t meant to ensure that the dogs have the good lives they deserve; they only require the bare minimum of care.
-Plus, there are only a few inspectors in each state for hundreds — sometimes thousands — of licensed breeding facilities.
+Plus, there are only a few inspectors in each state for all of the state’s licensed breeding facilities.

 Where are puppy mill dogs sold?